Network Performance Monitor solution in Azure

 The topology shown in the map is layer 3 topology and doesn't contain layer 2 devices and connections.

-All data that is exposed graphically through the Network Performance Monitor dashboard and drill-down pages is also available natively in Log Analytics search.
+All data that is exposed graphically through the Network Performance Monitor dashboard and drill-down pages is also available natively in log queries.
 You can perform interactive analysis of data in the repository and correlate data from different sources.
 You also can create custom alerts and views and export the data to Excel, Power BI, or a shareable link.
 The Common Queries area in the dashboard has some useful queries that you can use as the starting point to create your own queries and reports.

 Network Performance Monitor uses the alerting capabilities of Azure Monitor.